emtreg/emtreg.github.io/_drafts/2021-01-27-the-advantages-of-agile.md

 date: 2021-01-27
 ---

 <p>Unlike the increasingly dated waterfall method, Agile methodologies choose to acknowledge and embrace changes that arise during the software development cycle.
-This approach values collaboration between the client and development team over a strict adherance to a predetermined contract. </p>
+This approach values collaboration between the client and development team over attempting to meet the often unrealistic deadlines put forth in predetermined contracts. </p>
 <!--
 <ol>
   <li>They have a clarifying effect on the class</li>